-Unfortunately we have had ‘bad seed’ among us, those who have been just fine with the economic advantages of using cheap proxy terrorists for regime change operations, which allows more of the defense pork to remain in the hands of the big defense contractors.
+Unfortunately, we have had a ‘bad seed’ among us, those who have been just fine with the economic advantages of using cheap proxy terrorists for regime change operations, which allows more of the defense pork to remain in the hands of the big defense contractors.

 David is an Armenian patriot and serves his ancestors well via his continued battle to keep the depredations of Azerbaijan, and others, against Armenians who have just wanted to be left alone, living in their ancient lands.

 But cash-rich Azerbaijan, with a non-democratic government, had no problem conducting an offensive war despite its close relations with the US and Russia, where both combined were powerless to reign Azerbaijan in.